lexicHQ/docs/command-line-interface.md

 ## Publish

-Publish your bot by using the following command:
+Publish your bot by typing the following command:

 ```bash